-Officers and employees should not expect to receive gifts, benefits or hospitality for doing a job they are paid by the public to do.
+Employees and officers should not expect to receive gifts, benefits or hospitality for doing a job they are paid by the public to do.
 In most situations, 'thanks' is enough.

 You must never accept a gift, benefit or hospitality, token memento or modest refreshment in the following circumstances: